Commenced 8-14-06 by Ken Wear

 sacrifice for goals they consider worthy, I don't foresee a dearth of applicants once a

-development must override the selection criteria for residents of the completed community.
+practical needs of construction and development must override the selection criteria for

 I would be grateful for help in completing this list, including specifics of specialty and